Counterfactual Analysis under Partial Identification Using Locally Robust Refinement: Locally Robust Refinement

 \subsubsection{Entry Game with Nash Equilibria}

-Consider the setting of a 2x2 complete information entry games, such as the empirical setting in \citebibmain{Bresnahan/Reiss:91:JOE} and \citebibmain{Ciliberto/Tamer:09:Eca}, where there are two firms, $i=1,2$, which decide to enter a market or not.
+Consider the setting of a 2x2 complete information entry games, such as the empirical setting in \cite{Bresnahan/Reiss:91:JOE} and \cite{Ciliberto/Tamer:09:Eca}, where there are two firms, $i=1,2$, deciding whether to enter a market or not.
 The entry decisions of the firms can then be formulated as

-where $\beta_{1,0} D_2 + X'\gamma_{1,0} - \varepsilon_1$ represents the payoff difference for firm $1$ between entering and not entering the market, $D_i = 1$ represents the entrance decision by firm $i$ and $D_i = 0$ the decision not to enter by firm $i$.
+where $\beta_{1,0} D_2 + X'\gamma_{1,0} - \varepsilon_1$ represents the payoff difference for firm $1$ between entering and not entering the market, $D_i = 1$ represents the entry decision by firm $i$ and $D_i = 0$ the decision not to enter by firm $i$.
 The random vectors $X$ and $\varepsilon$ represent respectively the observed and unobserved characteristics of firms $1$ and $2$ combined.
-The coefficients $\beta_{1,0}$ and $\beta_{2,0}$ capture strategic interactions between firms, whereas the coefficients $\gamma_{1,0}$ and $\gamma_{2,0}$ measure the roles of firm specific and market specific characteristics.
+The coefficients $\beta_{1,0}$ and $\beta_{2,0}$ capture strategic interactions between firms and they are our coefficients of interest, whereas the coefficients $\gamma_{1,0}$ and $\gamma_{2,0}$ measure the roles of firm specific and market specific characteristics and, as such, are nuisance parameters.

 In order to find a reduced form as in (\ref{true model}), we first put

 where $Y \in \mathcal{Y} = \{(0,0),(1,1),(0,1),(1,0)\}$.
 Define (with $\beta_0 = (\beta_{1,0}',\beta_{2,0}')'$ and $\gamma_0 = (\gamma_{1,0}',\gamma_{2,0}')'$)